How to Save for Retirement: A Simple Guide to Achieve Your Dream

 Target date funds could potentially be a good solution if you aren't sure how to determine your risk tolerance and you don't want to learn about asset allocation.
 But you give up more control over your investments and may pay higher fees than if you managed a portfolio of ETFs on your own.

 Social Security benefits are not likely to be enough for you to live your target retirement lifestyle.
-Instead, you need to learn how to save for retirement using other methods.
+Instead, you should know how to save for retirement using other methods.
 Talk to a tax professional and/or a financial advisor for financial planning and investment advice.
 Professionals can help you formulate your retirement savings plan.
 Stick to it to build a comfortable nest egg over time.